 Suicides and Soldiers

-Substance abuse, mental health illnesses, and the trauma experienced on the battlefield all wear down veterans.
+Substance use disorder, mental health illnesses, and the trauma experienced on the battlefield all wear down veterans.
 According to the VA, there were 20 veteran suicides a day during 2016.
-Out of the veteran addiction statistics related to suicide you see here, veterans are two times more likely than other civilians to commit suicide.
+Statistics say that veterans are more likely than other civilians to commit suicide.
 Veterans are traumatized by all kinds of things including children dying in front of them, sexual assault, bombs, and much more.

 Holding an Intervention